open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-03.md

 - [Grafana](https://grafana.com) is used for dashboards
-- OpenTelemetry is used for emitting traces, and [Grafana Tempo](https://grafana.com/oss/tempo/) is used as a tracing back-end
+- OpenTelemetry is used for emitting traces, and [Grafana Tempo](https://grafana.com/oss/tempo/) is used as a tracing backend
-- [Jaeger](https://jaegertracing.io) is still used in some cases for emitting traces and as a tracing back-end, because some teams have not yet completely moved to OpenTelemetry for instrumenting traces ([via Jaeger’s implementation of the OpenTracing API](https://medium.com/velotio-perspectives/a-comprehensive-tutorial-to-implementing-opentracing-with-jaeger-a01752e1a8ce)).
+- [Jaeger](https://jaegertracing.io) is still used in some cases for emitting traces and as a tracing backend, because some teams have not yet completely moved to OpenTelemetry for instrumenting traces ([via Jaeger’s implementation of the OpenTracing API](https://medium.com/velotio-perspectives/a-comprehensive-tutorial-to-implementing-opentracing-with-jaeger-a01752e1a8ce)).
 - [Prometheus Thanos](https://github.com/thanos-io/thanos) (highly-available